marcov/pkm/PKM/Investing Tips.md

 ## #Morgan_Housel
 > The key to a lot of investing [[Success]] is to be motivated by opportunity while immune to FOMO

+## #Bill_Gates
+- Save like a pessimist and invest like an optimist.

 ## #The_Intelligent_Investor (?)
 #ita Immaginate di guadagnare dieci volte il vostro denaro con un investimento.
 Come sarebbe diversa la vostra vita?
 Se la vostra risposta è un'alzata di spalle, allora il rischio non è essenziale.